kshitijk4poor/devops-cook/DASHBOARD.md

 # Dashboard Guide

-This document provides information about the dashboards available in the API Observability Platform and how to use them.
+This document provides information about the dashboards available in the API Observability Platform and how to use them effectively.

+## Dashboard Philosophy

+Effective dashboards serve specific purposes and answer key questions.
+Our dashboard approach follows these principles:

+- **Purpose-driven design**: Each dashboard answers specific questions
+- **Information hierarchy**: Most important metrics are immediately visible
+- **Cognitive efficiency**: Related metrics are grouped for easier comprehension
+- **Progressive disclosure**: Start with high-level information, then drill down
+- **Consistent visual language**: Similar metrics use similar visualizations

+These principles ensure that dashboards provide actionable insights quickly and efficiently.

 ## Table of Contents
 1. [Overview](#overview)